Yogi-Codes/Oscp-notes/content/posts/How I Passed the OSCP.md

 Ok I'll admit, shelling out \$2,599 for the Learn One subscription was a bit terrifying and the stakes were never higher.
 I opted the one year subscription and started it from May 24th.

-I will not be going into much detail about the course but I will share how much I am allowed to
+I will not be going into much detail about the course but I will share how much I am allowed toWhenever you are hacking a machine don't be afraid to lookup hints, it's always better to learn what you don't know than stumbling around in the dark but only look it up when you have already tried everything you know.

 ## Course Material